janosgyerik/shellscripts/README.txt

 	Remove carriage return from files.

 download-lj.sh
-	Download Linux Journal PDFs from your digital subscription account.
+	Download Linux Journal PDFs from your digital subscription.

+download-lm.sh
+	Download Linux Magazine PDFs from your digital subscription.

 extract-icon-from-platter.sh
 	Extract an icon image from a platter of icon images.